TIGHEDEV/LogicAppWorkshop/README.md

     - Create config entry and use in HTTP connector to starwars API

+## Optional Extras

+Now we'd like you to call an API from a Logic App and then transform the result that comes back.
+For this optional challenge we will use the Star Wars API: https://swapi.dev/

+To succeed in this challenge we would like you to call the people API and return a message from a Star Wars character everytime the Logic App is triggered.
+Please provide whatever information about the character you like, but we will need to know 4 attributes about the character.
+The characters must be chosen at random.
+Good luck!

 # Challenge 2 - Development Practice

 Topics Covered: